 Every Checkbox report has its own permission settings, which control who can view/edit/administer the report.

 Report permissions are configured within the Report Manager.
 From the Survey Manager view, select the survey you wish to configure report permissions for in order to expand its dashboard.
-Then, click Analyze and select Summary Reports to enter the Report Manager.
+Then, click Analyze -> Reports -> Manage Reports to enter the Report Manager.

 Once in the Report Manager, select desired report and click edit to open the report editor.

 From the report editor, expand Settings and select Permissions.

 Access Control List (ACL)